 Professor Jennings has authored hundreds of articles in academic, professional and trade journals.
 Currently she has six textbooks and monographs in circulation.
-The ninth edition of her textbook, Case Studies in Business EthicsBusiness: lts Legal, Ethical and Global Environment was published in January 2014.
+The ninth edition of her textbook, Case Studies in Business EthicsBusiness: lts Legal, Ethical and Global Environment was published in January 2018.
 Her first textbook, Real Estate Law, was published in 1983 and its 11th edition was published in 2015.
 She was added as a co-author to Anderson’s Business and the Legal Environment in 1997, a text whose 23rd edition was published in January 2016.
 Her book, Business Strategy for the Political Arena, was selected in 1985 by Library Journal as one of its recommended books in business/government relations.
 A Business Tale:Â A Story of Ethics, Choices, Success, and a Very Large Rabbit, a fable about business ethics, was chosen by Library Journal in 2004 as its business book of the year.
 A Business Tale was also a finalist for two other literary awards in 2004.Â In 2000 her book on corporate governance was published by the New York Times MBA Pocket Series.
 Professor Jenningsâ€™ book on long-term success, Building a Business Through Good Times and Bad: Lessons from Fifteen Companies, Each With a Century of Dividends, was published in October 2002 and has been used by Booz, Allen, Hamilton for its work on business longevity.Â Her book on organizational ethical culture, The Seven Signs of Ethical Collapse was published by St. Martinâ€™s Press and continues to be used by many organizations as a framework for assessing culture.
 Her books have been translated into five languages.
 Her latest book, Somewhere Between Ezekiel and Miss Havisham, a book of essays on grief, was published in 2012.
 She is currently at work on a new book, How Management Theories and Fads Kill Ethical Culture.

 Her columns have been syndicated around the country, and her work has appeared in the Wall Street Journal, the Chicago Tribune, the New York Times, Washington Post, and Reader’s Digest.
 A collection of her essays, Nobody Fixes Real Carrot Sticks Anymore, first published in 1994 is still being published.
 She was given an Arizona Press Club award in 1994 for her work as a feature columnist.
 She has been a commentator on business issues on All Things Considered for National Public Radio.

 She has conducted more than 500 workshops and seminars in the areas of business, personal, government, legal, academic and professional ethics.
 She has been named professor of the year in the College of Business in 1981, 1987, 2000, and 2010 and was the recipient of a Burlington Northern teaching excellence award in 1985.
-In 1999, she was given best article awards by the Academy of Legal Studies in Business.
+In 1999 and 2012, she was given best article awards by the Academy of Legal Studies in Business.
 In 1999 and 2014, the Society for Corporate Compliance and Ethics and the Association for Government Accountants, respectively, gave her best article awards for their journals.
 She was given best article awards by the institute of Internal Auditors and Association of Government Accountants in 2001 and 2004.Â She was been a Dean’s Council of 100 Distinguished Scholar from 1995-2011.
-In 2000, the Association of Government Accountants inducted her into its Speakers Hall of Fame.Â In 2005, she was named an All-Star Speaker by the Institute of Internal Auditors.Â In 2006, her article, â€œEthics and Investment Management:Â True Reform,â€ was selected by the United Kingdomâ€™s Emerald Management Review from 15,000 articles in 400 journals as one of the top 50 articles in 2005.Â She was named one of the Top 100 Thought Leaders by Trust Across America in 2010.
+In 2000, the Association of Government Accountants inducted her into its Speakers Hall of Fame.Â In 2005, she was named an All-Star Speaker by the Institute of Internal Auditors.Â In 2006, her article, â€œEthics and Investment Management:Â True Reform,â€ was selected by the United Kingdomâ€™s Emerald Management Review from 15,000 articles in 400 journals as one of the top 50 articles in business in 2005.Â She was named one of the Top 100 Thought Leaders by Trust Across America in 2010.
 In 2012 she was named one of the 100 Most Influential People in Business Ethics by Ethisphere magazine.